BurraAbhishek/toxic_place_detection/README.md

 END
 ```

+## Module Diagram
+NOTE: This module diagram was created on Tinkercad and is licensed under Creative Commons Public Domain (CC BY 3.0)

 ### NOTE: This project is still under development.
-We will release the board setup, board configuration and Arduino code on or before 29 April 2021.
+We will release the Arduino code on or before 29 April 2021.